opf/openproject/docs/installation-and-operations/faq/README.md

 We recommend the Linux packages [if you have a compatible distribution](../system-requirements/) and a separate machine for OpenProject, since it will allow for the easiest and most flexible setup.
 Use a docker-based image either for quickly spinning up an environment or if you have knowledge in setting up and maintaining docker-based installations.

+## Why is there no installation wizard for desktop as there is for other software?

+The Community Edition and Enterprise Edition of OpenProject are not a desktop application but a server application, typically for Linux servers.
+Therefore there's no typical user interface to install it.
+If you want to install it on Windows or Mac you can use the Docker based installation.
+Please note that installing on Windows Desktop usually works but is not officially supported.
+The package based installation (for Linux) offers an installation wizard.
+If you already use Univention, you can use it to install OpenProject, too.

+Alternatively, you could use OpenProject [as cloud version](https://www.openproject.org/hosting/) to avoid installation.

 ## What skills should I have for the installation?

 If you use the packaged installation, you should have a basic knowledge of Linux and the command-line terminal.